Complete Guide to Salesforce Entitlements and Milestones in Service Cloud

-Here are some example business cases that could be a fit for Salesforce Milestones:
+Here are some example business cases that could be a good fit for Salesforce Milestones:

-- “Premium Support customers are guaranteed an initial response within 3 hours.”
+- “Premium Support customers are guaranteed an initial response within three hours.”

 - “We guarantee Tier 1 support case resolution within 48 hours.”

-- “Once accepted, enhancement requests must have a design proposal within 10 days.”
+- “Once accepted, enhancement requests must have a design proposal within ten days.”

-It’s important here to note that: Entitlements can be independent from Milestones, but Milestones require an Entitlement Process!
+It’s important to note that Entitlements can be independent from Milestones, but Milestones require an Entitlement Process!
 You can have Entitlements enabled without an Entitlement Process with Milestones, and there are also some nice alternatives to Milestones that play well with Entitlements.

-So you’ve decided you want to leverage entitlements for your customers — now what?
-Let’s walk through the basic steps needed to enable entitlements in your Salesforce org!
+So you’ve decided you want to leverage Service Cloud Entitlements for your customers – now what?
+Let’s walk through the basic steps needed to enable Entitlements in your Salesforce org!

 1. Enable Entitlements

-First thing you have to do before using Entitlements is actually enable them!
-In Setup → Service → Entitlement Management → Entitlement Settings check “Enable Entitlement Management” and Save.
+First thing you have to do before using Service Cloud Entitlements is actually enable them!
+Go to:

 Heads up!
-It takes about 5 minutes for Salesforce to ‘process’ your request so don’t worry if it takes a moment for them to actually be enabled.
+It takes about five minutes for Salesforce to ‘process’ your request, so don’t worry if it takes a moment for them to actually be enabled.

-Once you Save the setting, you’ll be presented with a load of other options, mostly focused on lookup filters for Entitlements.
-Salesforce has some documentation that really gets in the weeds if you want to learn more.
+Once you save the setting, you’ll be presented with a load of other options, mostly focused on lookup filters for Entitlements.
+Salesforce has some documentation that really gets into the weeds if you want to learn more.

 2. Create Milestones